-"My mission is to solve the problem of chronic pain for as many people as possible"29 May 2020
+"My mission is to solve chronic pain for as many as possible"29 May 2020

 We’re delighted to announce that Professor David Walsh from the University of Nottingham has been appointed as the Director of the APDP.
 He brings a wealth of experience in pain research and a passion for putting patients at the centre of research.

-We asked him to tell us a bit more about himself, his involvement with the initiative and how it will ultimately help those with chronic pain.
+We asked him to tell us a bit more his involvement with the initiative and how it will ultimately help those with chronic pain.

 Tell us about yourself and your research background